bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ikeda.md

 **Gündüz 0keda** was a Japanese-born Turkish mathematician who worked in the field of algebraic number theory.

 ### Mathematical Profile (Excerpt):
-* Known as Masatoshi Ikeda for the first part of his life spent in Japan, he was the youngest of his parents four children, having two elder sisters and one elder brother.
 * Ikeda's first publication Supplementary remarks on Frobenius algebras was written jointly with Nakayama, and appeared in the Osaka Mathematics Journal in 1950.
 * Ikeda was awarded a Yukawa Scholarship to conduct research on cohomology theory of associative algebras at Nagoya University for session 1953-54.
 * Ikeda remained as a Lecturer of Mathematics at Osaka University until 1960 when he first visited Izmir, Turkey, then visited Cahit Arf at Istanbul University.